lo-designs/YouthMattersApp/README.md

 ## Future Implementation:

-While this app can find appropriate resources based on selections the user makes, I also would like to further filter based on age and location.
+While this app can find appropriate resources based on selections the user makes, future features could include filters based on age and location.

 In addition to filtering through resources to find the best fit, ideally the user would also be able to save, contact, schedule appointments, and correspond with their saved resources all within the app.
 I would also love to do more with the design.